-- 3.1 Adverse employment action: A formal corrective action or materially adverse change in the terms, conditions, or privileges of employment. - 3.2 Arbitrary and capricious: Arbitrary and capricious review focuses on the decision-making process, rather than the "quantum and quality" of information upon which a decision is based.
-A decision is arbitrary and capricious if the decision maker relied on improper or irrelevant factors, entirely failed to consider an important aspect of the problem, offered an explanation for its decision that runs counter to the evidence before it, or is so implausible that it could not be ascribed to a difference in view or a product of the decision maker's expertise.
+3.1 Adverse employment action: A formal corrective action or materially adverse change in the terms, conditions, or privileges of employment.

+3.2 Arbitrary and capricious: Arbitrary and capricious review focuses on the decision-making process, rather than the "quantum and quality" of information upon which a decision is based.
+A decision is arbitrary and capricious if the decision maker relied on improper or irrelevant factors, entirely failed to consider an important aspect of the problem, offered an explanation for their decision that runs counter to the evidence, or is so implausible that it could not be ascribed to a difference in view or a product of the decision maker's expertise.

-- 3.3 Associate Vice President for Human Resources (AVPHR): The administrator responsible for coordinating staff grievances under this policy. - 3.4 Clear and convincing evidence: Clear and convincing evidence is an intermediate standard that requires more than a preponderance of evidence but does not require proof beyond a reasonable doubt.
-It requires existence of facts that make a conclusion very highly probable. - 3.5 Confirmation of termination: Document that confirms a staff member's employment with the University is or will be terminated.
-This document is sent or provided to a staff member after the staff member has timely responded to a notice of termination document or the time period for response in a notice of termination document has lapsed. - 3.6 Formal corrective action: An action imposed on an employee pursuant to UVU Policy 371 Corrective Actions and Termination for Staff Employees.
-Formal corrective actions include written warning; transfer, demotion, suspension, or reduction in pay for disciplinary reasons; and involuntary termination. - 3.7 Full-time employee: An employee hired into a position in which the University has a reasonable belief that the employee will work at least 130 hours per month (30 hours per week) in a 12-month measurement period.
-A full-time employee is eligible for benefits, including medical insurance. - 3.8 Grievance: The act of appealing an adverse employment action. - 3.9 PACE President: The president of UVU's Professional Association of Campus Employees (PACE). - 3.10 Probationary period: The period of initial employment that provides the employee and the University the opportunity to assess the employee's ability to perform the duties and fulfill the responsibilities of the position. - 3.11 Substantial evidence: The substantial evidence standard is used to review a factfinder's decision rather than in fact-finding itself.
+3.3 Vice President of People and Culture: The administrator responsible for coordinating staff grievances under this policy.

+3.4 Clear and convincing evidence: Clear and convincing evidence is an intermediate standard that requires more than a preponderance of evidence but does not require proof beyond a reasonable doubt.
+It requires existence of facts that make a conclusion very highly probable.

+3.5 Confirmation of termination: Document that confirms a staff member's employment with the University is or will be terminated.
+This document is sent or provided to the staff member after the staff member has responded in a timely manner to a notice of termination document or the time period for response in a notice of termination document has lapsed.

+3.6 Formal corrective action: An action imposed on an employee pursuant to UVU Policy 371 Corrective Actions and Termination for Staff Employees.
+Formal corrective actions include written warning; transfer, demotion, suspension, or reduction in pay for disciplinary reasons; and involuntary termination.

+3.7 Full-time employee: An employee hired into a position in which the University has a reasonable belief that the employee will work at least 130 hours per month (30 hours per week) in a 12-month measurement period.
+A full-time employee is eligible for benefits.

+3.8 Grievance: The act of appealing an adverse employment action.

+3.9 PACE President: The president of UVU's Professional Association of Campus Employees (PACE).

+3.10 Probationary period: The period of initial employment (typically between 6 months and 1 year) that provides the employee and the University the opportunity to assess the employee's ability to perform the duties and fulfill the responsibilities of the position.
+Employment during the probationary period is at will, which means either the employee or UVU may terminate the employee's employment with or without cause and with or without notice and that the employee has no grievance rights under this policy.

+3.11 Substantial evidence: The substantial evidence standard is used to review a factfinder's decision rather than in fact-finding itself.
 A decision is supported by substantial evidence if there is a quantum and quality of relevant evidence that is adequate to convince a reasonable mind to support a conclusion.
 The party challenging the decision maker must marshal all of the evidence supporting the findings and show that despite the supporting facts, and in light of the conflicting or contradictory evidence, the findings are not supported by substantial evidence.